aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 the database is not.
 To rewrite the query, the agent uses the description of the retrieval tool, which is a brief description of the data/documents stored in the vector database.

+The hyperparameters for RAG were tuned in a broad range and the final values are reported in the table below.

 #### Tool 2 Linear Assignment Problem (LAP) solver